allpurposemachines/hypermap/README.md

 ## Getting started

-Take a look at the tutorial in `/docs`, the server in `/example_server`, and `/mech/tests/test.js`.
+Take a look at the [documentation](https://docs.allpurposemachines.com/), the server in `/example_server`, and `/mech/tests/test.js`.

-There is a hosted verison of the example server at [https://hypermap-example.deno.dev/](https://hypermap-example.deno.dev/).
+There is a hosted verison of the example server at [https://services.allpurposemachines.com/](https://services.allpurposemachines.com/).
 To run the example locally install [Deno](https://deno.com/runtime) and then run:

 ```sh
 $ deno run --allow-net --allow-read --watch=. example_server/app.ts